 "Han," Jarik said, "she's coming up.
-Stay where you are.
+Stay where you are."

 A minute later, the three joined Han in the cockpit.
-The Corellian slipped out of the pilot's seat, and Chewie and Jarik took over the pilot~ and copilot~ seats.
+The Corellian slipped out of the pilot's seat, and Chewie and Jarik took over the pilot's and copilot's seats.
 Salla sat down in the passenger seat, scowling.
 There was a bandage on her forehead, half-covered by her wiry mop of black hair.
-Hah bent over her solicitously.
-"Hey... honey..."
+Han bent over her solicitously.
+"Hey . . .

+honey . . ."

 She pulled away from him, and for a second he thought she was going to swing at him.
 Her eyes flashed with anger at the universe in general.
-Taking the hint, Han stepped back.
-"Hah... that blip..."
-She pointed.
-"Is that Rimrunner?"

 Han turned and looked at the schematic, then the viewport.
 Rimrunner was still in the plasma jet, visible only as an orange glow.
 "Yeah," he said.

-"She's really picking up speed "
+"She's really picking up speed .... " Silence reigned in the cockpit as the four watched the blip that was

-Silence reigned in the cockpit as the four watched the blip that was Salla's pride and joy speeding through the last of the plasma, accelerating faster and faster, heading for the accretion disk as the neutron star~ gravity pulled the freighter into an ever tighter, closer orbit.
+Salla's pride and joy speeding through the last of the plasma, accelerating faster and faster, heading for the accretion disk as the neutron star's gravity pulled the freighter into an ever tighter, closer orbit.

 Minutes later, a tiny flare blossomed for a second on the edge of the accretion disk.
 Salla stood up.
-"Well, that~ that," she said, flatly.
+"Well, that's that," she said, flatly.
 "If you gentles will excuse me, I need to use the 'fresher."

-Han stood aside as Salla walked back into the Fal-con's interior.
+Han stood aside as Salla walked back into the Falcon's interior.
 He thought about how he'd feel if it was his ship that had just bought it, and could understand the pent-up anger that she was barely controlling.

 Minutes later, he heard muffled thuds and cries coming from the ship's small lounge area.
-Hah glanced at his friends.
+Han glanced at his friends.
 "I'll check it out."